IBM/detect-secrets-stream/docs/detect-secrets-suite-faq.md

 ### What information do you track for each push?

-The collected information includes information about the commit author, whats has been committed, and the time of push to Github.
-The complete list of information we track can be found [here](https://help.github.com/en/enterprise/2.16/admin/developer-workflow/creating-a-pre-receive-hook-script#writing-a-pre-receive-hook-script).
+The collected information includes information about the commit author, what has been committed, and the time of the push to Github.
+The complete list of tracked information can be found [here](https://help.github.com/en/enterprise/2.16/admin/developer-workflow/creating-a-pre-receive-hook-script#writing-a-pre-receive-hook-script).

 ### Do you also scan private repositories?

-By default, we only scan public repositories.
-For private repositories, we will ask for your permission through a Github App.
-Don't worry, we won't peek into your source code without asking.
+By default, this tool only scans public repositories.
+For private repositories, a GitHub app will request your permission.
+Don't worry, nobody will peek into your source code without asking.

 Please note, the pre-receive trigger is in place enterprise-wide for _every_ repo.
 The scanning code checks a repository's privacy status before scanning it.
 It will not scan a private repository unless the `detect-secrets-suite` GitHub App is in place to give it permission to proceed.